franciszver/DungeonCrawlerBlueprints/readme.md

 ### Further Optimization Options

-For even higher accuracy (60-70%+):
+For even higher accuracy (95%+):
-- Increase to 7-10 training examples (+5-8s processing)
+- Increase to 7-10 training examples (+5-8s processing, +$0.003-0.006 cost)
-- Enable two-pass validation (+15-20s processing)
+- Enable two-pass validation (+15-20s processing, +$0.015-0.020 cost)
-- Use ensemble voting across all 3 models (+10-15s processing)
+- Use ensemble voting across all 3 models (+10-15s processing, +$0.010-0.015 cost)
+- Lower confidence threshold to 0.65 for more aggressive validation

+**💡 Pro Tip**: The processing engine is fully configurable - adjust settings based on your needs.
+Faster processing costs less but may sacrifice some accuracy.
+Maximum accuracy takes longer and costs more but provides the best results.
+See the [Configuration section](#-configurable-processing-engine) above for details.

 See [Multi-Model Detection](_docs/MULTI_MODEL_DETECTION.md) for advanced configuration.